.

 Cleaning up mistranslated signs | What a cool idea

-Key Points: Introduction Anyone who has traveled to a foreign country is familiar with the mild amusement—or sometimes confusion—that comes from encountering public signs that are horribly mistranslated.
-From menus and street signs to instruction manuals, examples of mistranslation mistakes can be found everywhere, inspiring websites, social media pages, and even books dedicated to showcasing
+Key Points: Introduction Anyone who has traveled to a foreign country is familiar with the mild amusement or sometimes confusion that comes from encountering mistranslated signs in public places.
+From menus and street signs to instruction manuals, translation mistakes are everywhere.
+These translation errors in signs often become viral online and are widely shared as

 Cleaning up mistranslated signs | What a cool idea Read More »